Transactions Which Do Not Make Economic Sense

 - When a young person (aged about 17-26) opens an account and either withdraws or transfers the funds within a short period, which could be an indication of terrorism financing.

-- When a person receives funds from a religious or charitable organisation and utilises the funds for purchase of assets or transfers out the funds within a relatively short period.
+- When a person receives funds from a religious or charitable organisation and utilises the funds for the purchase of assets or transfers out the funds within a relatively short period.

 - Customers requesting for a credit card or charge card to be sent to an international or domestic destination other than the customer’s address or place of business.